 - You must complete the FAFSA.

-- After completing the FAFSA, speak with OSU College of Education, Health and Aviation representatives who will determine if you are in an eligible major and meet other academic criteria.
+- After completing the FAFSA, speak with OSU College of Education and Human Sciences representatives who will determine if you are in an eligible major and meet other academic criteria.
 They will also discuss with you the academic and career implications with the receipt of the grant.
 The College then provides an Academic Certification of TEACH Grant Eligibility form to our office before the grant is awarded.